 Second year for backpackers : working holiday visa and its extension

 It’s a common question among backpackers.
 How long can the second working holiday visa be extended for?
 What are the conditions for applying?
 In Australia or New Zealand, you’ll have to do 3 months of regional work – it’s the famous farm work.
 In Australia, a successful application for the second year visa will give you the opportunity to stay 12 more months.
-In New Zealand, it’s less – 3 months… do the maths.
+Note that, since 2019, 6 months of farm work let you stay a third year.
+In New Zealand, the visa extension is up to 3 months… do the maths.

 Cost of living